ariutta/rx-extra/README.md

-# rx-node-extra
+# rx-extra

-`rx-node-extra` contains additional functionality not contained in the rx-node package, such as `fromUnpausableStream`.
+`rx-extra` contains additional functionality not contained in the rx package, such as `splitOnChange`.